apps-on-air/AppsOnAir-Android-Core/README.md

 ## How to use?

-Add meta-data to the app’'s AndroidManifest.xml file under the application tag.
+Add meta-data to the app's AndroidManifest.xml file under the application tag.

 >Make sure meta-data name is “appId”.